 Working on a lighting project and sharing data with other designers can be supercharged with the MVR-xchange protocol.

 After implementing the local version of the MVR-xchange protocol, which is suitable for local networks, this release of the BlenderDMX Addon adds an initial implementation of the internet-wide MVR-xchange.
 It allows cooperation between parties in different locations.
-It requires a publicly accessible coordination server, which is now available for testing purposes on BlenderDMX.eu.
-The maximum file size is limited to about 8-10MB, which should be sufficient for testing.
+It requires a publicly accessible coordination server.

 Many thanks to Lily Hopkins for the fix of SVG 2D symbol loading.